At sixes and sevens

-History

 Origin and early history

 It is not known for certain, but the most likely origin of the phrase is the dice game "hazard", a more complicated version of the modern game of craps.

-Michael Quinion, a British etymologist, writing on his website on linguistics, says, "It is thought that the expression was originally to set on cinque and sice (from the French numerals for five and six).
+Michael Quinion, a British etymologist, writing on his website on linguistics, says, "It is thought that the expression was originally to set on cinque and sice (from the French for five and six).
 These were apparently the most risky numbers to shoot for ('to set on') and anyone who tried for them was considered careless or confused."

 A similar phrase, "to set the world on six and seven", is used by Geoffrey Chaucer in his Troilus and Criseyde.
 It dates from the mid-1380s and seems from its context to mean "to hazard the world" or "to risk one's life".
 William Shakespeare uses a similar phrase in Richard II (around 1595), "But time will not permit: all is uneven, And every thing is left at six and seven".